camilodoa/PhotoApp/README.md

 * `$npm start`

-* Make sure you have Expo downloaded to see all the cool features ;-)
+* Make sure you have Expo downloaded from the App Store or Play Store to see all the cool features ;-)